-The primary purpose of the Policy is to provide a framework for the standardised management of official records in the GoJ and to ensure that all activities and decisions of the GoJ are fully and accurately documented, managed and monitored in accordance with the regulatory framework and the life cycle principles of records creation, maintenance, use and disposal.
+The Government of Jamaica (GoJ) Records and Information Management (RIM) Policy is an output of the Records and Information Management Programme which is a component of the Integrated Information and Communication Technologies ethos of the Public Sector Transformation and Modernisation Programme (PSTMP).
+The primary purpose of the RIM Policy is to provide a framework for the standardised management of official records in the GoJ and to ensure that all activities and decisions of the GoJ are fully and accurately documented, managed and monitored in accordance with the regulatory framework and the life cycle principles of records creation, maintenance, use and disposal.

-The Vision

-"An integrated, standardised and secure RIM system which facilitates access to Government information and archival material; preserves and leverages Jamaica's historical, information and cultural assets; as well as enables efficient service delivery, enhanced decision making and overall attainment of national development goals."
+The Vision of the GoJ RIM Policy is for: "An integrated, standardised and secure RIM system which facilitates access to Government information and archival material; preserves and leverages Jamaica's historical, information and cultural assets; as well as enables efficient service delivery, enhanced decision making and overall attainment of national development goals."